ocean-ai-data-challenges/dc2-forecasting-global-ocean-dynamics/docs/source/content/evaluation.md

 ## Pipeline steps

-The evaluation proceeds through the following stages:
+The evaluation pipeline runs through the following stages:

-### 1. Catalogue download
+### 1. Catalog download

-Observation catalogues (SARAL, Jason-3, SWOT, Argo, GLORYS12) are downloaded from the DC2 Wasabi S3 bucket (`ppr-ocean-climat`).
-These catalogues specify the space-time positions of all observations used for scoring.
+Observation catalogs (SARAL, Jason-3, SWOT, Argo, GLORYS12) are downloaded from the DC2 Wasabi S3 bucket (`ppr-ocean-climat`).
+These catalogs specify the space-time positions of all observations used for scoring.

 ### 2. Interpolation